 The 2017 Share Option Scheme was adopted by the then Shareholders on 5 June 2017.
 The purpose of the 2017 Share Option Scheme is to enable our Group to grant options to selected participants as incentives or reward for their contribution to our Group.
 Under the scheme, the Directors may grant options to subscribe for the Shares to eligible participants, including without limitation employees of the Group, the directors of the Company and its subsidiaries.
-The maximum number of Shares issuable under Share Options to each eligible participant in the 2017 Share Option Scheme within any 12-month period is limited to 1% of the Shares of the Company in issue at any time.
+The maximum number of Shares which may be allotted and issued upon exercise of all Share Options to be granted under the 2017 Share Option Scheme and any other share option scheme of the Group must not in aggregate exceed 10% of the Shares in issue on the date of the listing of the Company.
+The 2017 Share Option Scheme will remain in force for a period of 10 years commenced on the date of its adoption.
+The maximum number of Shares issuable to each eligible participant under the 2017 Share Option Scheme within any 12-month period is limited to 1% of the Shares of the Company in issue at any time.

-On 14 August 2018, the Company has granted an aggregate of 22,946,000 Share Options to eligible Grantees, including certain Directors, senior management and employees of the Group under the Scheme.
+On 14 August 2018, the Company has granted an aggregate of 22,946,000 Share Options to eligible Grantees, including certain Directors, senior management and employees of the Group under the 2017 Share Option Scheme.
 The exercise price is HK\$3.45 per Share Option, which is not lower than the highest of (i) the closing price of HK\$3.34 per Share as stated in the Stock Exchange's daily quotation sheets on the date of grant; (ii) the average closing price of HK\$3.44 per Share as stated in the Stock Exchange's daily quotation sheets for the five (5) trading days immediately preceding the date of grant; and (iii) the nominal value of HK\$0.1 per Share.
 Subject to the terms of the 2017 Share Options Scheme, the Share Options granted to each Grantee are valid for a period of ten years commencing from the date of grant.